adrian-pace/FROG-analytics/README.md

 ![](readme_figures/Demo_user_participation_para.png)

 Show the proportion of the pad written synchronously using `display_proportion_sync_in_pad`:
+> Note: We don't take into account the admin here whereas in the next figure we do in order to be consistent with the previous figures.

 ![](readme_figures/Demo_sync_prop_pad.png)

 Show the proportion written synchronously of each `Paragraphs` using `display_proportion_sync_in_paragraphs`: